kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#resourcepolicyrule-v1beta1-flowcontrol-apiserver-k8s-io
 - https://github.com/open-policy-agent/gatekeeper/blob/a1add93b0beb5c48eb92a6a2eb5ee7d21551a1b6/pkg/mutation/match/match.go#L22-L56

-Alternative considered: Define match criteria with CEL expressions

-Pros:

-- CEL expressions can be used to declare far more sophisticated match criteria.

-Cons:

-- CEL expressions can evalaute to an error while API types only evaluate to "matches" / "does not match" result.
-- We intend to allow policy configuration resources declare match criteria, making it difficult to pre-compile or type-check CEL expressions.
-- Makes it more difficult to offer support for a expression language other than CEL in the future.

-###### Exclude matching

-Benefits:

-- Exclude rules make it easier for policy definition authors to do things like exclude kube-system or other special purpose namespaces from policies that apply to all "normal" namespaces.
-- Default rules make it easier to apply principal of least privilege to policies.
-I.e. ensure that newly created resources default to a least privilege state until configured otherwise.

-Exclude rules can be modeled after the approach exstablished in Audit where level=None on a match rule can be used to exlude any rules beneath it.
-E.g.
-`effect: Exclude`.

-If we want this, it is essential that we introduce it early, the exclude inverts the semantics of a match, adding it in a later release is _very_ incompatible.

 #### Reporting violations to Clients

 This section focuses on how information is reported back to clients in